 “The Conservatory Green Neighborhood is a smart plan.
 It integrates the homes with open space and parks.
-It seems as though Forest City took what they learned from other neighborhoods and made it smarter.” –Steve Robinson
+It seems as though Forest City (now Brookfield Properties) took what they learned from other neighborhoods and made it smarter.” –Steve Robinson

 With a little more research, Steve knew exactly which lot he wanted for their new home.
 Thrive Home Builders was their builder.
 The Robinsons wanted to go with a local builder who understood what they wanted and would work well with them.